Light – Dark Arena

-The light/dark arena can be used to assess unconditioned anxiety level of rodents.
+The Light-Dark paradigm is a quick and easy-to-use test to evaluate the unconditioned anxiety level of rodents.
 It does not require prior training.
-It is based on a conflict between the innate aversion of a brightly illuminated area and the spontaneous exploratory behavior in response to a novel environment.
-Anxiolytic compounds decrease the total duration of time spent in the dark compartment (index of aversion) and the number of transfers between compartments (index of activity-exploration), while anxiogenic compounds have the opposite effect.
+It is based on a conflict between the innate aversion to a brightly illuminated area and the spontaneous exploratory behavior in response to a novel environment.
+Anxiolytic compounds decrease the total duration of time spent in the dark compartment (index of aversion) and the number of transfers between compartments (index of activity-exploration) while anxiogenic compounds work in the opposite way.

 TSE provides several solutions to run a Light Dark test.
 The most flexible solution is the combination with the TSE VideoMot2 video-tracking system.
 Select between stand-alone single or dual boxes with and without a manually operated door.
 Dark inserts in 33% or 50% size for standard Open Field boxes also are available.
 VideoMot2 reliably detects when the animal disappears into the dark compartment and outputs the number of visits and time spent in the dark compartment.

 Special IR translucent Light-Dark arenas allow tracking of animals even in the dark compartment when they are combined with TSE IR-Boxes and TSE IR-Open Fields.
 For a comprehensive data output combine the Light-Dark setup with TSE Rearing Frames to measure rearing activity in parallel to tracking – even in the dark compartment.